Balochi Culture

 Baloch Culture Day

-The Baloch culture day is celebrated on March 2 every year.
-This day is celebrated to preserve the cultural heritage of the Baloch people.
+Baloch Culture Day is celebrated on March 2 every year to preserve the cultural heritage of the Baloch people.
 The day starts with the hoisting of Balochistan’s flag, followed by a parade by the students.

 Balochi people organize rallies and gatherings to celebrate this day with full zeal.

-Different stalls are also set up, which showcase the traditional food, clothes, handicrafts, and other items of the Baloch culture.
+Different stalls are also set up, showcasing traditional food, clothes, handicrafts, and other items of the Baloch culture.
 Folk dances and music are also performed on this day.

 According to archeology reports, the Baloch culture is said to be one of the oldest and strongest cultures in the world.
 In addition, Baloch is fortunate enough to have a beautiful culture that depicts Baloch’s distinctiveness compared to other cultures.